M-o-a-T/moat-kv/docs/source/command_line.rst

    Affect the named method.

-   DistKV supports multiple authorization methods.
-The default is the one that has been changed to with ``distkv client auth init``.
+   MoaT-KV supports multiple authorization methods.
+The default is the one that has been changed to with ``moat.kv client auth init``.

    If you want to do anything with authorization, you'll need to use this flag to set up the initial users.